edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 Modified by Sang-Hoon Lee and Siobhan Cusack

 ##Getting started
 For this tutorial, we will be using the 16S sequencing data that we previously downloaded and unzipped.
-Let's navigate to the directory containing those files.
+Let's connect to our EC2 instance.
+One we've done that, we'll navigate to the directory containing those files:
 ```
 cd EDAMAME_datasets/16S/subsampled_raw_sequence_set_FR
 ```